kappter/blocktime/README.markdown

 # BlockTime

 ## Overview
 BlockTime is a simple web app that helps users visualize and manage their weekly time allocation.
 Inspired by a Lego-based time management concept, it allows users to create custom categories, assign colors, and "drop" blocks into a 7-day grid (Monday to Sunday) to represent time spent on activities.
 Each block shows its category and time range (e.g., "Sleep: 8:00-8:30 PM"), with running totals for categories and the overall week displayed below the grid.
-Users can copy a day's schedule, save it as a reusable "day type" (e.g., Work, Weekend), save/load the schedule as a JSON file, and undo mistaken block placements.
+Users can copy a day's schedule, save it as a reusable "day type" (e.g., Work, Weekend), save/load the schedule as a JSON file (including resolution), and undo mistaken block placements.
 The app supports time resolutions (15, 30, or 60 minutes per block) and generates a report with a summary, table, color-coded week view, and pie chart, downloadable as a PDF.
 It’s optimized for desktop and mobile with a touch-friendly interface, ideal for students planning their week for assignments.

 ## Features
 - **Custom Categories**: Define activity categories with names and colors.
-- **Flexible Time Resolution**: Choose 15, 30, or 60-minute blocks.
+- **Flexible Time Resolution**: Choose 15, 30, or 60-minute blocks, saved/loaded with the schedule.
 - **Interactive Grid**: Drop blocks into a single-day view (switchable via dropdown) that stack from the bottom, Connect Four-style.
 - **Block Labels**: Each block shows its category and time range (e.g., "Sleep: 8:00-8:30 PM").
 - **Running Totals**: Displays hours per category and total hours below the grid, updated dynamically.
 - **Copy Day**: Copy the current day’s schedule to another day (e.g., Monday to Wednesday).
 - **Day Types**: Save a day’s schedule as a named type (e.g., "Work", "Weekend") and apply it to any day.
-- **Save/Load Schedule**: Save the entire schedule (categories, grid, day types) as a JSON file and load it back to edit.
+- **Save/Load Schedule**: Save the entire schedule (resolution, categories, grid, day types) as a JSON file and load it back to edit.
 - **Undo Action**: Revert the last block placement, day copy, or day type application.
 - **Time Markers**: Simplified labels at 12AM, 6AM, 12PM, 6PM, integrated as a table-like column.
 - **Legend**: Scrollable strip showing all categories and colors.